learn-with-me/Software-Engineering-Fundamentals/src/kafka/installation/01-apache-zookeeper.md

 # Apache ZooKeeper

-Apache Kafka uses `Apache ZooKeeper` for storing metadata for the brokers/cluster, as well as consumer client details.
+Apache Kafka uses `Apache ZooKeeper` for storing metadata for the `cluster`, `brokers`, `topics`, `partitions`, as well as `consumer client` details.
 ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.

 While it is possible to run a ZooKeeper server using scripts contained in the Kafka distribution, it is trivial to install a full version of ZooKeeper from the distribution.